yun358/RAG-Chatbot/README.md

 ## Hardware & VRAM Optimization

-This pipeline is engineered to stay strictly within an 8 GB VRAM limit (e.g., NVIDIA RTX 4060) while maintaining a massive context window.
+This pipeline is engineered to stay strictly within an 8 GB VRAM limit (e.g., NVIDIA RTX 4060) while maintaining a limited context window.

 *   **LLM Offloading:** The Qwen3 8B model is fully offloaded to the GPU (`-ngl 99`).
 *   **Auxiliary CPU Execution:** The embedding model and cross-encoder operate in system RAM to preserve GPU memory for text generation.